Nakita Valerio

 Faculty of Arts Representative

-Nakita Valerio is an award-winning writer, researcher, and community organizer based on Treaty 6 territory in Edmonton.
-She is a current PhD student in Religious Studies at the University of Alberta, studying Muslim women’s Qur’an memorization groups in Morocco.
-Her previous graduate studies were in Islamic-Jewish Moroccan history at the University of Alberta, and she also acts as an academic strategist/mentor for graduate students in the arts, especially history, religious studies, and psychology.
+Nakita Valerio, based on Treaty 6 territory in Edmonton, is a Vanier Scholar completing doctoral studies in Religious Studies at the University of Alberta, specializing in Muslim women’s religious leadership and Qur’anic literacy in Morocco.
+With a background in Islamic-Jewish Moroccan history, she serves as an academic strategist/mentor to graduate students in the social sciences and humanities.